IhebKhouli/Churn-Model/README.md

 ## Overview

-This repository contains a powerful SAS churn model designed to predict customer churn within the telecommunications industry, with a specific focus on Ooredoo.
+This repository contains a SAS churn model designed to predict customer churn within the telecommunications industry, with a specific focus on Ooredoo.
 Customer churn is a critical concern for telecom companies, and this model is created to help Ooredoo better understand and proactively address this challenge.

 ## Key Features